leonardompp/leonardompp.github.io/index.md

 ### Videos

 * In this video, an autonomous quadcopter had to intercept the Roomba robot, which was controlled by a human operator.
-The drone then had to follow the Roomba around, followed by and automatic landing at the base point.
-Interception was achieved by modelling the quadrotor's behavior as an MDP:
+The drone then had to follow the Roomba around, followed by an automatic landing at the base point.
+Interception was achieved by modeling the quadrotor's behavior as an MDP:

 <video width="320" height="240" controls>
   <source src="https://leonardompp.github.io/assets/videos/drone_intercept.mp4" type="video/mp4">